Jiang Qing: Prelude

-Before 1962, the Chinese media never mentioned who Mao Zedong's wife was in its international propaganda.
-People close to Mao Zedong claimed that after the 1950s, Jiang Qing was rarely seen by his side, and their emotional relationship had essentially ended, leaving her feeling frustrated for a time.
+Before 1962, the Chinese media never mentioned who Mao's wife was in its international propaganda.
+People close to Mao claimed that after the 1950s, Jiang was rarely seen by his side, and their emotional relationship had essentially ended, leaving her feeling frustrated for a time.
 However, as the 1960s progressed, Mao became increasingly distrustful of the surrounding leaders and his judgment of the domestic political situation grew more severe.
-Jiang Qing capitalised on this shift, becoming more outspoken, which led Mao to view her as "politically sensitive" and start to trust her.
+Jiang capitalised on this shift, becoming more outspoken, which led Mao to view her as "politically sensitive" and start to trust her.
 As a result, her power grew steadily.

-After Jiang's return to China in 1962, she frequently attended local opera performances.
-In 1963, Jiang Qing enlisted A Jia to help modernise Beijing Opera with revolutionary socialist themes.
+After Jiang's return to China from the Soviet Union in 1962, she frequently attended local opera performances.
+In 1963, Jiang enlisted A Jia to help modernise Beijing Opera with revolutionary socialist themes.
 She later instructed the Beijing Municipal Opera Company to create Shajiabang, depicting the struggle between the Kuomintang and Communists during the Second Sino-Japanese War, and tasked the Shanghai Beijing Opera Company with producing Taking Tiger Mountain by Strategy.
 In her first public speech in June 1964 at a Peking Opera convention, Jiang criticised regional opera troupes for glorifying emperors, generals, scholars, and other ox-demons and snake-spirits.

 Jiang's efforts to reform Peking Opera gained approval from the Communist leadership, especially during the 1964 Modern Beijing Opera Trial Performance Convention.
 She also formed a productive collaboration with Yu Huiyong, to push the yangbanxi (model drama) projects.
 Their shared vision focused on creating operas that reflected modern Chinese society and the lives of the working class, starting with On the Docks, which portrayed Communist-ruled Shanghai.
 Jiang's political influence helped ensure the success of these projects, which aimed to create revolutionary art that represented the reality of contemporary life.